Indonesian cuisine: North Sulawesi

 Manado cuisine of Minahasan people from North Sulawesi features the heavy use of meat such as pork, fowl, and seafood.
-"Woku" is a type of seafood dish with generous use of spices, often making up half the dish.
+Woku is a type of seafood dish with generous use of spices, often making up half the dish.
 The ingredients include lemongrass, lime leaves, chili peppers, spring onion, shallots, either sautéed with meat or wrapped around fish and grilled covered in banana leaves.
 Other ingredients such as turmeric and ginger are often added to create a version of woku.
 Other Minahasan signature dishes are tinutuan, chicken tuturuga, rica-rica and cakalang fufu.

 Foreign colonial influence played a role in shaping Minahasan cuisine.
 Several cakes and pastries explicitly show Dutch, Portuguese and Spanish influences such as klappertaart and panada.
-Brenebon (from Dutch "bruin" (brown) and "boon" (bean)) is a pork shank bean stew spiced with nutmeg and clove.
+Brenebon (from Dutch bruin (brown) and boon (bean)) is a pork shank bean stew spiced with nutmeg and clove.
 Minahasan roast pork similar to lechon in the Philippines or pig roast in Hawaii are served in special occasions, especially weddings.
 Other unusual and exotic meats such as dog, bat, and forest rat are regularly served in North Sulawesi region.
 Paniki is the bat dish of Minahasa.

+Gorontalo

+The strategic location of Gorontalo, between the Celebes Sea and Pacific Ocean in the north, and also Gulf of Tomini in the south, has made the Gorontalo region a strategic shipping route in the past.
+This long past history has formed the roots of a unique and distinctive culture in Gorontalo, including its unique dishes.
+Therefore, Gorontalo is also known as the land of spices with a unique taste of culinary.

+Gorontalese cuisine known for its fresh seafood, prepared using a full-palette of spices and herbs.
+Home of some Gorontalese delicacies such as binte biluhuta, ayam iloni, ikan iloni, sate tuna, tabu moitomo, sate balanga, sagela, pilitode, and bilentango.

+Gorontalo cuisine is also marked by a multi-cultural influence from other communities who migrated to Gorontalo, such as Arabs and Chinese culture.
+Moreover, Gorontalo's pastries are also famous for their sweetness and it has been influenced by European culture brought by the Dutch.

+In 2016, the Gorontalese recipe book: "Trailing the Taste of Gorontalo" won as the "Best in the World" at the Gourmand World Cookbook Award in Yantai, China for the Asian Cuisine from Asian Books category.